Rabin92/rabingm.dev/README.md

 ### What I learned

-I learned how to implement different plugins on a page to create a best user experience.
+I learned how to implement different plugins on a page and customise to create a best user experience.

 ### Continued development